code-423n4/docs/awarding/incentive-model-and-awards/README.md

 Partial-credit duplicates (see next section) do not count towards a competitor's Top Hunter score, but they are factored into the value of `x` (number of duplicates), as follows:

-- If a group of High-risk duplicates (`Finding A`) includes 4 full-credit submissions and 1 `partial-50` submission, `x` = 4 + 0.5 = 4.5.
+- If a group of High-risk duplicates (`Finding A`) includes 4 full-credit submissions and 1 `partial-25` submission, `x` = 4 + 0.25 = 4.25.
 - If a group of High-risk duplicates (`Finding B`) includes 4 full-credit submissions and 2 `partial-50` submissions, `x` = 4 + (2 * 0.5) = 5.

-In these examples, any full-credit submissions within `Finding A` would count for `+= 10 * 1/4.5`, whereas full-credit submissions within `Finding B` would not be counted towards the Top Hunter score.
+In these examples, any full-credit submissions within `Finding A` would count for `+= 10 * 1/4.5`, whereas full-credit submissions within `Finding B` would not be counted towards the Top Hunter score (since it does not meet the `fewer than 5 submissions in the findings set` criterion).

 **Top Gatherer score**